Xiahou Yuan: Campaigns in western China

 After the victory, Xiahou Yuan prepared for an offensive against Ma Chao's ally Han Sui, who retreated when he heard of Xiahou Yuan's approach.
 Xiahou Yuan captured Han Sui's food supplies and pursued him to Lueyang County.
 Han Sui had set up a base some 20 li away from Xiahou Yuan's position, so Xiahou Yuan's subordinates urged their general to attack either Han Sui or the Di tribes in Xingguo (興國; northeast of present-day Qin'an County, Gansu).
 Xiahou Yuan chose neither of the two options as he knew that Han Sui's troops were well-prepared for battle and that Xingguo's fortifications were strong.
 Instead, he planned to attack the Qiang tribes in Changli (長離; along the Hulu River, Gansu).
 He pointed out that many of Han Sui's soldiers were Qiang tribesmen from Changli, so they would return to save their home if they heard that Changli was under attack.
 If Han Sui's troops decided to hold their current position, they would be isolated; if they came to defend Changli, Xiahou Yuan's forces would be able to engage them in battle.
 Xiahou Yuan then ordered his subordinates to guard their supplies and heavy equipment while he led a unit of lightly armed infantry and cavalry to raid Changli, burning down many Qiang camps and killing many people.
 As Xiahou Yuan expected, the Qiang tribesmen in Han Sui's army returned to Changli and encountered Xiahou Yuan's army.
 Xiahou Yuan's men were fearful when they saw Han Sui's larger army, so they proposed setting up camps and defensive structures before fighting the enemy.
 However, Xiahou Yuan said, "We've travelled over a long distance.
 Our troops will be worn out by the time they finish erecting these defensive structures, and won't have energy left to fight the enemy.
 The enemy may have superiority in numbers but they are easy to deal with."
 He then launched an attack on Han Sui's forces and scored a major victory over the enemy, capturing their flags and banners.
 After that, he returned to Lueyang County and laid siege on Xingguo.
 The Di chieftains in Xingguo fled to join Ma Chao while the others surrendered.
-Xiahou Yuan also attacked some Xiongnu encampments at Gaoping (高平; in present-day Guyuan, Ningxia), drove the Xiongnu away, and captured their supplies and livestock.
+Xiahou Yuan also attacked some Chuge encampments at Gaoping (高平; in present-day Guyuan, Ningxia), drove the Chuge away, and captured their supplies and livestock.
 The Han imperial court authorised him to oversee the affairs in the region.